-The Importance of puppy shots schedule
+The Importance of Puppy Shots Schedule

 Just as they work for people, dog vaccines protect your pet against a host of serious diseases that could threaten their life.
 Getting this prevention in them while they are young and their immune system is developing is especially important to help protect them later in life.
 Additionally, treatment for the illnesses your dog shots protect against is likely to cost significantly more than the cost of their shots, so getting the prevention in early is best.